-Whitehouse School was recently honored as one of only five schools in the state to receive the Silver level certification through the Sustainable Jersey Schools program.
-Our focus on wellness and efforts to preserve our environment have been well-supported in our district, in addition to the greater school community.
+We appreciate your support.
+Our focus on wellness and work to preserve our environment have also been encouraged in our district and in the greater school community.

-We subsequently received the 2015 National Wildlife Federation Eco-Schools USA Silver Award.
 As we continue our green mission, we want to keep you informed as we share our programs and facility augmentations.
+Here are some of our other recent awards and distinctions: